rameshvarun/got/README.md

-# Got - A DVCS Written in Go
+# Got - A VCS Written in Go

 ## Commands